ernstlab/csrep/README.md

 ```

+## Viewing summary chromatin state maps on USCS Genome Browser
+Users can easily view the provided summary chromatin state maps for cell groups in Roadmap and Epimap on USCS Genome Browser.
+To do so:
+- Get onto the genome browser with the desired configuration (reference genome assembly, etc.).
+- Click 'Add custom tracks'.
+- Copy and paste the links to individual data files from our [download link](https://public.hoffman2.idre.ucla.edu/ernst/2K9RS/csrep/) that users want to view.
+- Submit and Go.

 ## Other data
 For any other data related to the paper, please email Prof. Jason Ernst or grad student Ha Vu.